Evolution of a kink-antikink ensemble in a quantum vacuum: Introduction

-Domain wall networks have been thoroughly studied in the context of primordial cosmology, since such configurations generically form when a discrete symmetry is spontaneously broken and their presence can have dramatic consequences on the history of the early universe~\cite{Zeldovich:1974uw,Vilenkin:2000jqa,Vachaspati:2006zz}.
-Numerous analytical~\cite{Hindmarsh:1996xv,Hindmarsh:2002bq} and numerical~\cite{Press:1989yh,Larsson:1996sp,Garagounis:2002kt,Oliveira:2004he,Hiramatsu:2010yz,Leite:2011sc,Kawasaki:2011vv,Hiramatsu:2013qaa,Correia:2014kqa,Correia:2018tty,ZambujalFerreira:2021cte,Kitajima:2023cek,Chang:2023rll,Ferreira:2024eru} studies have pointed out that domain wall networks reach a so-called scaling regime where their decay is governed by a power law i.e. where the energy stored in the domain wall network scales as $t^{-\alpha}$ with $\alpha>0$.
 Since domain walls are usually treated as classical field configurations, most of these studies have been conducted in a fully classical setting, either by assuming effective Nambu-Goto dynamics, or by describing the networks in a classical field theoretic framework.
 It should be mentioned that there exist regimes (the so-called {\it spinodal instability}, or {\it domain wall precursor}, regime) where a full quantum treatment is possible~\cite{CALZETTA198932,Boyanovsky:1993fy,Ibaceta:1998yy,Boyanovsky:1999wd,Mukhopadhyay:2020xmy,Mukhopadhyay:2020gwc,Pujolas:2022qvs,Mukhopadhyay:2023zmc,Mukhopadhyay:2024wii} but it is unclear to what extent this is relevant to realistic cosmological scenarios.

 In this work, we pursue a hybrid approach in which the domain wall network is treated as a classical field configuration $\phi(t,x)$ whose main decay channel is via particle-antiparticle pair production in a second field $\psi(t,x)$ treated quantum mechanically.
 Similar studies investigating the production of mesons in kink-antikink interactions were performed in ~\cite{Evslin:2022fzf,Evslin:2023egm,Evslin:2023oub}.
 The coupling between the two fields is understood to be semi-classical and we further assume that the network's annihilation due to its self-interactions can be neglected.
 The aim is to investigate whether a scaling regime exists in such a semi-classical setting and to find the corresponding power law~$\alpha$.